6ixwerp/cse15l-lab-reports/LabReport5.md

 TA: Hello, you are on the right track seeing that your `add(0, s)` is causing you problems.
 However, that isn't the only thing that is causing problems in your `ListExamples.java` class.
 Check your `merge` method, is there anything that can be the potential cause for an out of bounds error?

 Student: Ok!
 I think I know what you are implying, I fixed the code and it appears to be running correctly now.
 I noticed that I needed to change my `index1` to an `index2`.
-As for my `filter` method, I realized that it would be easier to get rid of the `add(0, s)` and just add the string directly to the result list.
+As for my `filter` method, I realized that it would be easier to get rid of the `add(0, s)` and simplify my code by grabbing the string and putting it directly into the result list.
 ![Image](goodCode1.png)
 ![Image](goodCode2.png)
 ![Image](passOutput.png)